SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

   the controller's `writeEventsInterval`.

 Have a look at the class `ch.sbb.matsim.RunSBBExtension` included in the repository to see how to enable the deterministic pt simulation when running MATSim.
-If you already have your own `QSimModule`, have a look at `ch.sbb.matsim.mobsim.qsim.SBBQSimModule` to see how you can integrate just the deterministic pt simulation in your own QSim setup.